13 Inspiring Testimonial Pages

 StudioPress, as a designer of themes for the blogging site WordPress, incorporates a more design-oriented atmosphere to its testimonials page.
 Not only can StudioPress show off its excellent customer reviews, but it can do so in a way that also shows off the site’s designing abilities.

-PicPlum also incorporates the main service of its website into its client testimonials.
-As a photography-centered business that prides itself on the high-quality images it can deliver to individuals and families alike, PicPlum chooses to incorporate high-quality images into its testimonials.
+PicPlum also incorporates the main service of its website into its client testimonials page.
+As a photography-centered business that prides itself on the high-quality images it can deliver to individuals and families alike, PicPlum chooses to incorporate high-quality images into its testimonials page.
 This shows potential customers that not only do past clients like using PicPlum, but also that PicPlum has the skills to deliver what the website promises.

 MediaTemple.net is another great example of how well a minimalist approach to a testimonials page can work.
 While it seems that these past customers have a lot of good things to say about MediaTemple, the testimonials only snapshot a few lines of the customers’ reviews.
 However, a “Read Bio” link is included to allow interested readers to learn more about how MediaTemple helped out these past clients.